Georg Scholz, Zeitungsträger (Newspaper Carriers), 1921.

 This is the second essay in the Meaning of Marxism series.
-The first can be found here.
+The entire series can be found here.

 Marxism is the most intensely discredited theoretical problematic in contemporary intellectual culture.
-Unlike other discredited theoretical problematics, like classical philosophy for being racist and misogynistic and evolutionary psychology for drifting towards social darwinism and eugenics, most critiques of Marxism are made in bad faith.
-Critics of Marxism, as a theoretical problematic, are not based on readings of Marxists.
+Unlike other criticized problematics, like classical philosophy for being racist and misogynistic and evolutionary psychology for drifting towards social darwinism and eugenics, most critiques of Marxism are made in bad faith.
 More often than not, critiques of Marxism are lazily repackaged vulgarizations inherited from the Cold War era State Department, which in the ideological struggle with the USSR took any means necessary to discredit Marxism and communism.
-Most critics of Marxism have never actually read anything Marx wrote, nevermind contributions to the problematic by Lenin, Luxemburg, Gramsci, Mao, Rodney, and hundreds of others.
+Most critics of Marxism have never read Marx, never mind contributions to the problematic by Lenin, Luxemburg, Gramsci, Mao, Rodney, and hundreds of others.
 As I touched on in the Introduction to this series, the reason for this is that Marxism is a revolutionary method that, if understood and applied correctly, can guide revolutionary political practice towards the overthrow of the capitalist system and the beginnings of socialist transition.

 I also want to note that not every critique of Marxism is inherently made in bad faith.
-To dismiss any and all critique is also a form of bad faith, and Marxists should promote and encourage critical thought and critique, even if it is at our expense.
-Furthermore, without critical thought and critique, there would be no progress within the Marxist problematic.
-If every Marxist dogmatically accepted every position of Marxists before them, we would be unable to produce any new knowledge.1 The point I am making here is that the common critiques of Marxism usually come from outside, and these attacks are usually made in bad faith.
+To dismiss any and all critique is also a form of bad faith.
+Critical thought and critique should always be encouraged, and without it, there would be no progress within Marxism.
+If every Marxist dogmatically accepted every position of Marxists before them, we would be unable to produce any new knowledge.1 However, the common critiques of Marxism usually come from outside, and these attacks are usually made in bad faith.
 Any critique that is based on a serious and engaged reading of Marxist theory, and doesn’t lazily resort to old tropes, ought to be engaged with in good faith.

 There are, in my experience, four common vulgarizations of Marxism that are commonly peddled throughout bourgeois society: